vuejs/docs/src/guide/transitions-overview.md

 Properties such as `perspective`, `backface-visibility`, and `transform: translateZ(x)` will allow the browser to know you need hardware acceleration.

-If you wish to hardware accelerate an element you can apply any of these properties (not all are necessary, only one):
+If you wish to hardware-accelerate an element, you can apply any of these properties (not all are necessary, only one):

 ```css
 perspective: 1000px;